A robust implementation for solving the $S$-unit equation and several applications: Applications

-Actually, we prove the following\footnote{Our method also works for the equation $x^3 + p^k = q^n$, where $p,q$ are different odd primes, and the proof is similar to the case $p=3$.}. \begin{theorem} Let $q$ be an odd prime with $q\leq\RNb$.
-Then, all solutions of the cubic Ramanujan-Nagell equation \eqref{eq:cubicRN} with $k, n \geq 0$ are listed in Table \ref{table:cubicRN}. \end{theorem}
+If $q=2$, a more general version of \eqref{eq:cubicRN} is solved in \cite{Bauer-Bennett:2018}.
+Here, we prove the following theorem. \begin{theorem} Let $q$ be a prime with $3 < q \leq \RNb$.
+All integer solutions of the cubic Ramanujan-Nagell equation \eqref{eq:cubicRN} with $k,n > 0$ are listed in Table \ref{table:cubicRN}. \end{theorem} Our method also works for the equation $x^3 + p^k = q^n$, where $p,q$ are different odd primes, and the proof is similar to the case $p=3$.

-We let $L$ denote the splitting field of $x^3 + 3$, and let $S_L$ be the set of prime ideals in $L$ lying above $3$ and $q$.
-Let $\brho = \{\rho_0, \dots,\rho_t \}$ be a set of generators for $\mathscr{O}_{L,S_L}^\times$, where $\rho_0$ is the generator of the torsion part.
-Let $B$ be an upper bound for the exponent vectors of solutions of the $S$-unit equation with respect to $\mathscr{O}_{L,S_L}^\times$ and $\brho$.
-Then, the main idea behind the proof of Theorem \ref{thm:RamanujanNagell} is that we can bound $k,n$ with respect to $B$.
-In more detail, we have the following lemma. \begin{lemma} With the above notation there exist computable constants $c_3$ and $c_q$ such that $k \leq c_3 \cdot B$ and $n\leq c_q\cdot B$. \end{lemma} \begin{proof} Suppose $(x,y)$ is a solution of \eqref{eq:cubicRN} and $\zt$ is a primitive third root of unity.
-Then